SEND INFORMATION REPORT

-Regular feedback from parents and students provides qualitative information about the impact of the Special Needs provision.
+Regular feedback from parents / carers and students provides qualitative information about the impact of the Special Needs provision.
 This information is used to create and implement development plans for all aspects of school life.

 |What are the school’s arrangements for assessing and reviewing the progress of students with SEND?

-Parents will be kept informed of any support which we feel would benefit a child.
+parents / carers will be kept informed of any support which we feel would benefit a child.
 The SENDCo will work closely with subject/class teacher(s) to offer further advice if necessary, so that a child is able to access and manage the curriculum that they are following.

 |How does the school adapt the curriculum and learning environment for students with SEND?

 We believe that every person should be treated equally and with respect.
 As long as the school is the best place to meet the needs of an individual, he/she will be admitted and every care will be taken to ensure appropriate access to the full curriculum.
 However, a small number of students have a more personalised curriculum to match their individual needs and abilities.
 This may include additional literacy and numeracy support, intervention groups, the number of subjects studied and additional out of class support.

-All staff and adults are aware of those children who need additional support for any reason and are provided with suggested strategies for how our SEND students can best be supported in lessons.
+All staff and adults are aware of those children who need additional support for any reason and are provided with suggested strategies for how our children with SEND can best be supported in lessons.
 Work is carefully differentiated as appropriate by the subject/class teacher to meet the students’ needs, ensuring progress.
 Due to highly focused support by our SEND team and an understanding of specific needs, we endeavour to give students the very best possible chance to maximise their potential and raise their self-esteem.

-For further information, please refer to our Accessibility Plan.
 As far as is practicably possible the physical needs of every student will be catered for.
 The school provides accessible toilet facilities for students and adults.
-Any student with a disability that may make movement around the building more difficult will be fully supported, with plans put in place to facilitate their access and movement around the building.
+Any student with a disability that may make movement around the building more difficult will be fully supported, with plans put in place to facilitate their access around the building.
 A risk assessment will be undertaken if required.
 Specific equipment and resources for HI and VI students will be provided if necessary.
-Our Accessibility Plan and Admissions Policy can be found at the bottom of this page.
+For further information, please refer to our Accessibility Plan and Admissions Policy.

 There are members of staff within school who are first aid trained and trained in administering prescribed medication to students.
 All medication is stored in a locked cupboard away from the students.
 The school endeavours, where practically possible, to cater for all medical needs and will request any additional training or expert advice as required.
 Students with additional medical needs will have a Health Care Plan completed by parents / carers outlining the specific needs of the child.
-Our Medical Needs Policy can be found at the bottom of this page.

 |What additional support for accessing learning, the wider enrichment curriculum and additional school activities is available to students with SEND?

-The SENDCo will co-ordinate support and interventions for your child.
+The SENDCo will coordinate support and interventions for your child.
 This may include:

 Targeted ‘In-Class’ Support